 - A statement of purpose following IRS requirements.

 - Statements that show your nonprofit corporation will not engage in activities unrelated to its exempt purposes or in prohibited political or legislative activity.

 - A dissolution clause that properly designates another 501(c)(3) for distribution of your nonprofit assets.

-Nonprofit organizations with 501(c)(3) status must file an annual report with the State due on October 1, and pay a $20 fee.
-If you have questions about how to start a nonprofit in Michigan, contact us today.
+Nonprofit organizations with Michigan 501(c)(3) status must file an annual report with the State due on October 1 and pay a $20 fee.
+If you have questions about starting a nonprofit in Michigan, contact us today.

 Start, Maintain, and Grow Your Michigan Nonprofit with BryteBridge Nonprofit Solutions

-When you collaborate with our team of experts at BryteBridge Nonprofit Solutions, developing your Michigan nonprofit organization can be easy.
-We’re here to help you navigate all regulatory and operational hoops, so that you can spend more time with your cause and your community.
+When you collaborate with our team of experts at BryteBridge Nonprofit Solutions, starting and growing your Michigan nonprofit can be easy.
+We’re here to help you navigate all regulatory and operational regulations and guidelines, so that you get to spend more time promoting your cause and helping your community.
 Learn more about our nonprofit startup solutions.